 Pi Hahirot was the place we learned that the Holy One understands human fear, and is quick to overlook and forgive the bad behavior that emanates from that fear.
-Pi Hahirot was also the place where for the first time we were instructed and empowered to 'stand and see et-yeshuat YHVH [i.e. the alef-tav, the Yeshua of YHVH].'
+Pi Hahirot was also the place where for the first time we were instructed and empowered to stand and see et-yeshuat Adonai [i.e. the alef-tav, the Yeshua of the Holy One].'
 Exodus 14:13.